Tim Rowett: Career

 Rowett worked as an entertainer at children's parties from his late 20s until retiring in 2007 when he was 65.
+He also formerly worked at British Telecom, and has a degree in Mechanical Engineering gained in the early 1960's from King's College London.

 In a short BBC documentary, Rowett said that he considered the toys in his suitcases "dead" because they were no longer used, and that he took "great delight" in being able to bring them out and show them to people through his YouTube videos.
 In the past he has also donated some of his old toys to children's hospitals.
-He has a degree in Mechanical Engineering.

 Grand Illusions

 Rowett has presented videos on the YouTube channel Grand Illusions since 2008.
-In each video, he lightheartedly demonstrates and reacts to at least one toy, puzzle, or optical illusion which is either part of his collection or will be stocked through an online toy store, run as part of the Grand Illusions brand (to which he is a director).
+In each video, he light heartedly demonstrates and reacts to at least one toy, puzzle, or optical illusion which is either part of his collection or will be stocked through an online toy store, run as part of the Grand Illusions brand (to which he is a director).
 There are now several hundred videos on the channel which are around 10 minutes in length each, and have collectively been viewed hundreds of millions of times.
-The channel surpassed one million subscribers in June 2019 and was awarded a golden YouTube Play Button, which Rowett unboxed in a video.
+The channel surpassed one million subscribers in June 2019.

 Grand Illusions was started as an online community for science and games in 1996.
 It was developed by Hendrik Ball and George Auckland (then BBC producers) who were exploring the role of the media and the World Wide Web during the late 90s.
 Rowett became involved early on due to his large toy collection, and is a personal friend of Auckland and Ball.
 Grand Illusions became an online store for toys and novelties in 1998, stocking hard-to-source pieces.
 Since the success of the Grand Illusions YouTube channel, and the attention it has received on websites like Reddit, the store has commissioned new toys and also stocks unique items that are handmade or produced in small quantities.

 The videos for Grand Illusions are filmed in a 17th-century farm house in rural Oxfordshire.
 Each one is developed by Ball and Auckland (both now retired from the BBC).
 The Grand Illusions online store is run from Oxfordshire although the items are now sent out by a fulfilment house in Newbury.